debuggingfuture/byoa/README.md

 - EVM L1/L2, e.g. Optimism Sepolia (Testnet)
 - Galadriel (L1 for AI)

 The no-code tool UI is created with react flow to enable simple drag & drop, connecting control nodes for agent similar to Retool or ComftyUI.
 We supports different contract agent teampltes and after configuring on tool the avatar, actions plans etc of agent, parameters will be passed to contract deployment and written on-chain.
+To create assets for various facial expression for different emotion, stable diffusion and Lora is used to pre-generate.

 For the game demo, there is a custom game server built with nestjs which will control the game state, e.g. position of characters, decorations and the map.